AppSheet can build apps from Microsoft SQL Server databases that are hosted in Amazon AWS, Microsoft Azure, or another cloud-hosting provider.

 In order to access SQL Server data, the SQL Server instance must be hosted in the cloud (in Amazon AWS, Microsoft Azure, or another cloud-hosting provider).

-You must also make sure that your SQL Server accepts traffic from the IP address 126.96.36.199.
-That is the IP that AppSheet will be connecting from, so your firewall must allow connections from that address.
-In the case of a database running on AWS, please ensure that Network Security option 'Publicly Accessible' is set to Yes and add a Security Group rule for the server that allows the IP address 188.8.131.52/32
+You must also make sure that your SQL Server accepts traffic from the IP addresses 220.127.116.11 and 18.104.22.168.
+These are the IP addresses that AppSheet will be connecting from, so your firewall must allow connections from those addresses.
+In the case of a database running on AWS, please ensure that Network Security option 'Publicly Accessible' is set to Yes and add a Security Group rule for the server that allows the IP address 22.214.171.124/32 and 126.96.36.199/32

 To add a SQL Server data source, you will be asked to provide a server name, database name, username and password.
 The system stores these values securely, and concatenates them to construct a connection string to the database.

 - SQLServer has a default port of 1433.
 If instead a non-default port number is being used, that should be provided as part of the server name.
 So for example, if it is running on port 2000, use "mycomputer.test.xxx.com,2000" as the server name.

 - If a non-default instance name is being used for the SQL Server, provide that as part of the server name.
 So for example, if the instance is called "myInstance", use "mycomputer.test.xxx.com\myInstance" as the server name.

 Once a SQL Server data source has been added to your account, you can add SQL Server tables or views to any app.
 When you choose "Add Table" in your app, you can select the specific data source, and a table or view from that data source.

 Once added to the app, AppSheet treats all data sources similarly.
 In fact, it is common and natural to combine data from a SQL Server data source with data from other sources in the same app.